bhamblin2026/wmrn-radio-history-archive/content/exhibits/buckeye-chuck-groundhog-day.md

 - Newspaper references
 - Event-related memorabilia

-Documentation is preserved through structured accessioning and historical verification.
+Documentation is preserved through structured accessioning and historical verification processes.

----

 ## Ongoing Record

-This exhibit represents a curated historical record and will expand as additional materials, recordings, and documented sources are accessioned and verified.
+This exhibit represents a curated historical record of the Buckeye Chuck broadcast tradition as documented through verified sources.
+It will expand as additional recordings, printed materials, and corroborating documentation are accessioned and preserved.

-Contributions of historically relevant materials are welcomed in support of preserving WMRN’s broadcast legacy.